Discovery of an Enormous Ly$\alpha$ nebula in a massive galaxy overdensity at $z=2.3$: Discussion

 \citet{wilman05} find a Ly$\alpha$ blob at $z=3.09$ in the SSA22 overdensity \citep{steidel00, matsuda05} whose double-peaked line profile is consistent with a simple outflow model.
 This model suggests that the Ly$\alpha$ emission is absorbed by a foreground shell of neutral gas that is pushed out up to a $\approx70$ kpc by an AGN-driven outflow.
 Using MAPPINGS \citep{dopita96} and CLOUDY \citep{ferland96} modeling, \citet{villar99, villar07} and \citet{moy02} suggest both shocks and AGN photoionization could power the extended Ly$\alpha$, \heii, and \civ\ observed in radio galaxies.
 Using hydrodynamical simulations, \citet{cabot16} further argue that the Ly$\alpha$, \heii\ and \civ\ emission in $z\approx3$ Ly$\alpha$ blobs could be primarily due to the shocks.
 Integral Field Spectrometer (IFS) observations suggest that the high-velocity ($v_{\rm{max}}\approx1000$ km s$^{-1}$) [OIII] outflows exist in a sample of 5 radio-quiet ULIRGs at $z\gtrsim2$.
 Such [OIII] outflows are consistent with the AGN-driven wind scenario \cite[e.g.,][]{alexander10, harrison12}.

-MAMMOTH-1 has \ciii/\heii\ and \civ/\heii\ line ratios consistent with both photionization and shock models (see Figure~2 and Figure~3 of Villar-Martin et al. 1999).
+MAMMOTH-1 has \ciii/\heii\ and \civ/\heii\ line ratios consistent with both photionization and shock models (see Figure~2 and Figure~3 of \citet{villar99}.
 Further, the \civ/Ly$\alpha$ and \heii/Ly$\alpha$ ratios of MAMMOTH-1 are consistent with the predictions using shock models \citep{arrigoni15a}, with a gas denisty $n_H\sim 0.1-$ 1 cm$^{-3}$ and a shock velocity of $500$ -- 600 km s$^{-1}$.
 If the extended \heii\ and \civ\ are powered by shocks due to an AGN-driven outflow, then the double velocity peaks of emission lines can be naturally interpreted.
 Like \citet{harrison14}, we draw a schematic diagram to illustrate the outflow interpretation of the extended \civ\ and \heii\ (Figure~8).
 The velocity offsets between the two components and the spatial extent of emission lines strongly depend on the orientation of the outflow with respect to the line of sight: if the axis of the outflow is oriented along the line of sight, then a high-velocity offset and a small spatial extent should be observed; and conversely, if the axis of the outflow is in the plane of the sky, then a small velocity offset and a large spatial extent should be observed.

 From \S3.2, the offset between two velocity components is $\approx700$ km s$^{-1}$.
 These line structures are similar to ULIRG sample in \citet{harrison12}.
-If we assume the extended \civ\ and \heii\ are due to the AGN outflow, then we can estimate the energy of the outflow:
+The AGN outflow is a natural explanation of the extended metal line emission.
+If we assume the extended \civ\ and \heii\ are due to the AGN outflow, { then we can estimate the energy of the outflow.

+To make an order of magnitude estimation of the outflow energy, we follow the model proposed by Heckman et al. (1990) (also see Nesvadba et al. 2008; Harrison et al. 2012).
+This model assumes a energy-conserving bubble inflated by AGN outflow expanding into a uniform circumgalacitc medium (CGM) with a constant density.
+Further, this model assumes that the outflow injects energy to CGM at a constant rate.
+Then, Heckman et al. (1990) derived the following equation to calculate the injected energy coupled to the CGM (E$_{\rm{kin}}$): }